 One of the biggest reasons why phone spoofing is so destructive is because it affects both the person receiving the call as well as the individual or entity being spoofed.
 If the average person receives a call from a known company, but it turns out to be a scam, the business will garner a negative reputation.
 And, the worst part is that business owners may not realize it right away.

 Establishing and maintaining a safe business environment is a priority for all managers.
 But, many decision-makers assume that the government or their telecommunications carriers are implementing strict security measures designed to keep the networks safe.
 This isn't always the case, which is one of the reasons call spoofing attacks have exponentially increased over the last few years.

 Our research suggests that 47% of Americans have been targeted by fraudsters using different types of impostor scams, which include illegal call spoofing.
 This may not seem immediately relevant to your business, especially if you have a reliable security system in place.
 But, fraudsters can early spoof your business number, target employees and customers, and give your company a bad reputation.

 There’s no denying that illicit phone spoofing can have a negative impact on any business, especially if this type of fraud isn’t identified early on.
-That said, you also need to understand when spoofing is illegal, why it’s dangerous, and how to and how to prevent your phone number from being spoofed once and for all to safeguard your business.
+That said, you also need to understand when spoofing is illegal, why it’s dangerous, and how to and how to prevent your phone number from being spoofed once and for all.

 Below, we’ll define illegal phone spoofing, discuss its impact, and provide tips to avoid being spoofed by fraudsters.
 You might also want to read the other articles in this series on spoofing to learn about Caller ID spoofing and spoofing attacks.